odanoburu/FreeLing-User-Manual/modules/io.md

 ## Output handlers {#output-handlers}

 Currently, the following output handlers are implemented.
-All of them are derived from <tt>output_handler</tt>.
+All of them are derived from `output_handler`.

+### FreeLing Output

-The module <tt>output_freeling</tt> produces the classical FreeLing output (column-like for lower analysis levels, and parenthesized trees for higher levels).
+The module `output_freeling` produces the classical FreeLing output (column-like for lower analysis levels, and parenthesized trees for higher levels).
 The desired output can be configured by the calling application activating or deactivating print levels.

 ```C++
 class output_freeling : public output_handler {